 Director of Finance, California Academy of Sciences

 Make the move from spreadsheets and start accelerating budgeting and planning cycles at your nonprofit.
 Plan and forecast by program, project, fund, grant, season, location...however you need to model your organization.
 Track expenses and donor contributions efficiently and effectively.
 Perform allocations, manage financials across funds and projects, and perform balance sheet and cash flow planning.

-Use Workday Adaptive Planning software to rapidly build rolling forecasts that drive financial projections on a regular basis.
+Use Workday Adaptive Planning's budgeting software for nonprofits to rapidly build rolling forecasts that drive financial projections on a regular basis.
 Incorporate the latest actuals for event registration revenues and expenses, membership renewals, and financials from other events into the projections, and integrate with common data sources for nonprofits, such as Blackbaud, Sage Intacct, Microsoft Dynamics, and more.

 I can look at the most detailed budgeting level and then quickly switch to a global view of the organization.
 We can easily slice data in different ways, such as reviewing department level budgets by project versus overall organization spending.